2018 ComEd Icebox Derby

-Because just like ComEd, you're interested in finding and celebrating the Chicagoland girls that will become our future STEM (science, technology, engineering, math) STARS.
+Just like ComEd, you're interested in finding and celebrating the Chicagoland girls that will become our future STEM (science, technology, engineering, math) STARS.

 We're ready for the 2018 ComEd Icebox Derby... are you?